Eight reasons every Scottish MP should vote in favour of 0.7% UK Aid

 International development is unique in that it is the only UK Government budget line that automatically decreases when the economy contracts, as it is a percentage of Gross National Income and not a fixed figure.
 It is hugely questionable, therefore, to argue that this is a logical place for the UK Government to make an (additional) huge cut.

 8. It’s, frankly, embarrassing

-This week the UK is hosting the G7 and in November Scotland is hosting COP26.
+In November Scotland is hosting COP-26.
 It’s hugely damaging, counterproductive and, frankly, embarrassing for the UK to try and claim moral leadership in these areas while failing to meet its own promises on aid.